nickmckay/nickmckay.github.io/content/blog/arctic-snowline-rise/index.md

 ---
-title: "When Mountains Lose Their White Caps: Arctic Glaciers Reveal 150 Meters of Climate Change"
+title: "When Mountain Glaciers Lose Their Snow: Arctic Glaciers Reveal 150 Meters of Climate Change"
 subtitle: "Four decades of data show dramatic upward migration of glacier snowlines across the Arctic"
-excerpt: "Sometimes the most powerful climate stories are written in the simple line where white snow meets dark rock.
-In the Arctic, that line has been climbing higher and higher."
+excerpt: "Across the Arctic, glacier snowlines have risen an average of 150 meters over the past four decades.
+To put that in perspective, that's like moving the snow boundary from the feet of the Statue of Liberty to the top of her torch—every single decade"
 date: 2024-09-20
 author: "Nick & Claude"
 draft: false